 The impact of climate change on the global economy is likely to be significant and long-lasting.
 Advances in technology, policy action by governments and the physical effects of climate change will combine to reshape the investment landscape radically.

-Test the impact of different global temperature pathways (1.5˚C, 2˚C, 3˚C and 4˚C) across regions and sectors; and
+Our mode can test the impact of different global temperature pathways (1.5˚C, 2˚C, 3˚C and 4˚C) and assess the impact of different climate related risks:

 Some challenging questions we can help you answer: